 As the airport was used by Vulcan bombers, it has a long and wide runway which is suitable for wide-bodied, long-haul, or cargo-carrying aircraft.
 There is also significant room at the airport for expansion for the future.

-Defence company BAE Systems operates its Aircraft Maintenance Academy from No. 3 Hangar at the airport.
+Defence company BAE Systems previously operated its Aircraft Maintenance Academy from No. 3 Hangar at the airport but it is presently occupied by 2Excel Aviation providing Design, production and Maintenance services.
 As of July 2014, Robin Hood Airport is the home of the last Boeing 727 ever to be built.
 It is one of two previous FedEx Express airliners that are being converted as Oil Spill Response aircraft.
 The aircraft belongs to T2 Aviation and has the registration of G-OSRA.
 It can often be found circling at a low altitude above the airport as part of their training exercises.

 Getting to Robin Hood Doncaster Sheffield Airport